jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 of publication for this report is spent in acquiring the data from the 80 odd global contributors, anonymizing and aggregating that data, analyzing the dataset and, finally, creating the graphics and writing the report.
-Rome wasnt built in a day, and neither is the DBIR.
+Rome wasn’t built in a day, and neither is the DBIR.

-Being confident of our data
-Starting in 2019 with slanted bar charts, the DBIR has tried to make the point that the only certain thing about information security is that nothing is certain.
-Even with all the data we have, well never know anything with absolute certainty.
-However, instead of throwing our hands up and complaining that it is impossible to measure anything in a data\-poor environment, or worse yet, just plain making stuff up, we get to work.
-This year, youll continue to see the team representing uncertainty throughout the report figures.
-The examples shown in Figures 1, 2, 3
-and 4 all convey the range of realities that could credibly be true.
-Whether it be the slant of the bar chart, the threads of the spaghetti chart, the dots of the dot plot or the color of the pictogram plot, all convey the uncertainty of our industry in their own special way.
-The slanted bar chart will be familiar to returning readers.
-The slant on the bar chart represents the uncertainty of that data point to a 95% confidence level
-(which is standard for statistical testing).
-6
+Questions?
+Comments?

+Let us know!
+Drop us a
+line at dbir@verizon.com,
+find us on LinkedIn, tweet
+@VerizonBusiness with
+\#dbir.
+Got a data question?
+Tweet @VZDBIR!

+Figure 2\.
+Example spaghetti chart

+Figure 4\.
+Example pictogram plot (n\=4,110\).
+Each glyph represents 40 breaches.

+2022 DBIR Master’s Guide

+5

 Introduction

 Welcome to the 15th annual Verizon Data Breach Investigations Report!
 It is truly hard to believe that it has been 15 years since our inaugural installment of this document.
-Were we to indulge our imaginations with anthropomorphic comparisons, we might find this report having its braces removed, finally being able to get a drivers permit, overusing sarcasm, perhaps becoming a bit goth and generally being unappreciative.
-But we wont bother with all that.
+Were we to indulge our imaginations with anthropomorphic comparisons, we might find this report having its braces removed, finally being able to get a driver’s permit, overusing sarcasm, perhaps becoming a bit goth and generally being unappreciative.
+But we won’t bother with all that.
 We will simply say THANK YOU!
 Thank you to our contributors for your continued willingness to share your data, insight and vast experience in a selfless effort to improve this industry.
 A huge thank you to our readers for sticking with us through this long and epic journey, for being the reason we work so hard to produce this report, and most of all, for keeping us from having to get real jobs.

 The past few years have been overwhelming for all of us.
 Just when we think we have reached the uttermost limit of our ability to be surprised, the world throws us yet another curve ball.
 Honestly, at this point, we here on the team would not so much as blink if Sasquatch were elected Governor, if Area 51 opened a bed and breakfast, or if ransomware increased yet again.
-Spoiler alert one of those things did, in fact, happen.
+Spoiler alert – one of those things did, in fact, happen.
 (Congrats, Squatch!
 You deserve it.)

 The past year has been extraordinary in a number of ways, but it was certainly memorable with regard to the murky world of cybercrime.
 From very well publicized critical infrastructure attacks to massive supply chain breaches, the financially